-Each kit contains the following components in sufficient quantities to perform the number of tests indicated on packaging label.
-Note: All reactive reagents contain sodium azide as a preservative at a concentration of < 0.1% (w/v): Controls, Calibrators and Sample Diluent.
+Each Test System contains the following components in sufficient quantities to perform the number of tests indicated on packaging label.
+NOTE: The following components contain Sodium Azide as a preservative at a concentration of < 0.1% w/v) Controls, Calibrators and Diluent.